 - Assignments will be changed every quarter to give you a variety of experience.

-- Every 30 days there is a Q&A Learning Lab hosted by Chad Hall, MCC, Bill Copper, PCC, or Brian Miller, ACC.
-This is always on the 3rd Thursday of the month at 11am EDT.
+- Every 30 days there is a Q&A Learning Lab hosted by Chad Hall, MCC or Brian Miller, PCC.
+This is always on the 4th Thursday of the month at 11am EDT.
 Attendance is encouraged but not required.
 Learning Labs are recorded.

 Here’s what it costs you:

 - About 2 hours per week for 1 year.
 That’s 1 hour as coach and another hour as Client… every week.
 This is a big commitment, so please count the cost before registering.

 - Commitment to be a great PBC who will bring a real topic to each and every coaching call.

 - $299 Exchange fee.
 Note the fee covers the administration of the cohort and the Learning Lab; the coaching is bartered coaching, meaning no one is paid directly to provide coaching.

 - How does this count as “paid coaching” if the coaches are not paid?
 The International Coach Federation specifies that “Paid coaching includes hours of coaching for which the coach receives payment from the client (payment may be in any amount, or barter of goods or services, including coaching in exchange for coaching).”
 TCE facilitates coaching in exchange for coaching.

 - Who schedules the coaching sessions?
 While our TCE Coordinator makes the coaching assignments, it’s up to the coach and Client to schedule the calls.

 - Couldn’t I just find someone to exchange coaching with?
 You certainly can do that as a way of gaining coaching hours.
 Our experience has been that a simple coaching-for-coaching arrangement looses steam after a while and doesn’t garner the coach as many hours of experience as a more formal and structured process.